giovanniorigins/cordova-mbxmapkit/README.md

 mbxmapkit.show();
 ```

-**NOTE**: This library only intends to serve a single
+**NOTE**: This library only intends to serve a single map.
+Calling
-  MKMapView.
-Calling `create` subsequent times will have no effect
-  after the first call.
+  `create` subsequent times will have no effect after the first call.

 ## Using online mapbox tile layer